Eiyuden Chronicle: Rising

 Eiyuden Chronicle: Rising is a 2022 action role-playing game developed by Natsume Atari and published by 505 Games.
 Rising is the first game to be released in the Eiyuden Chronicle series, considered to be a spiritual successor to the Suikoden series.

 The game was announced in June 2020 as a collaboration between multiple veteran Suikoden series developers, including series creator Yoshitaka Murayama, who served as the director of Rising.
 The game was developed as a stretch goal for Eiyuden Chronicle: Hundred Heroes on the crowdfunding platform Kickstarter.
 The project's main studio, Rabbit & Bear Studios, assisted Natsume Atari in the development of Rising.

 Rising was released for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S on May 10, 2022.
-The game was met with a mixed reception.
+The game was met with a mixed-to-positive reception.

+Synopsis

+Few years before the event of Hundred Heroes, a ruin hunter girl came to town of New Nevaeh.
+Her name is CJ, she has permission from Isha, a young woman mayor to pick herb in the Great Forest and mines ore in Quarry.
+In exchange CJ may get stamps from the townsfolk and adventurers who stop by.
+A few months before the start of the game, there was an earthquake, which led to the discovery of Runebarrows.
+Garoo, a half-kangaroo mercenary is interested to help CJ in her journey.

+From underground, raw lenses and Rune-lenses start to appear, becoming entangled with the ancient ruins.
+The Heroes will find treasure in these ruins, invigorating the town, but behind this treasure hunting adventure, a struggle that will shock the world will turn up.

+While the three main characters are finding treasure in the ruins, they will also assist in the recovery and growth of New Nevaeh, which was damaged in the earthquake and is having economic difficulties.
+In the process, they will have to settle disputes between those who oppose the exploration of the ruins and the explorers.
+Furthermore, it will gradually be revealed that the ruin's secret will figure prominently in one character's fate.
+Behind this treasure hunting adventure, a scheme that will soon shock the world is slowly moving along.

 Gameplay

 Eiyuden Chronicle: Rising is a 2D side-scrolling action role-playing game, where the player explores a labyrinthine series of rooms presented as a platform game.
-Players may backtrack to explore areas within a room that were previously impossible to reach as they progress the narrative, a common convention in Metroidvania games.
+The player may backtrack to explore areas within a room that were previously impossible to reach as they progress the narrative, a common convention in Metroidvania games.
 The player assumes the role of a teenage girl named CJ as she arrives in the town of New Nevaeh in search of adventure and treasure, where she meets other characters who joins her as party members.
 The player may switch between these characters instantly at any time.
 Besides fighting enemies, the player also gains experience points to level up their characters by performing quests for non-player characters, as well as stamps from these characters as a reward for CJ's services.